Karasuma Kyoko no Jikenbo

 Karasuma Kyoko no Jikenbo (烏丸響子の事件簿, Karasuma Kyōko no Jikenbo) is a Japanese manga series written by Oji Hiroi and illustrated by Yūsuke Kozaki.
 The series follows the detective of the same name as she faces supernatural cases.
 It was originally serialized by Gentosha in the magazines BStreet and Monthly Comic Birz from 2002 to 2012.
 The series was collected into ten volumes and was published in several countries.
 In 2013, an English-language motion comic adaptation was produced and released online.

 Plot

-Karasuma Kyoko no Jikenbo is set in Asakusa, Tokyo in the year of 2050, in which the creatures of Oni—ogres of Japanese mythology.
+Karasuma Kyoko no Jikenbo is set in Asakusa, Tokyo in the year 2050, where entities known as Oni, ogres of Japanese mythology, live alongside humans.
 Once worshiped by people, these creatures were relegated to live in the margin of society.
 However, as they get tired of such life they start to live among humans, becoming influential economic and political leaders.
-With power and anger accumulated the monsters—united under the OOO (Organization of Ogrecide)—decide to break a millennial pact signed with the men, and declare war on them.
+With power and anger accumulated, the Oni united under the OOO (Organization of Ogrecide), decide to break a millennial pact signed with humans, and declare war on them.

 The main character of the series is the 16-year-old detective of the same name, Kyoko Karasuma (烏丸響子, Karasuma Kyōko), who has supernatural powers, including superhuman speed.
-She works for the Asakusa Police Department's special unity that investigates supernatural cases and combate the monsters along with Raymond Kumano (レイモンド 熊野, Reimondo Kumano).
+She works for the Asakusa Police Department's special unit that investigates supernatural cases and combats the Oni along with Raymond Kumano (レイモンド 熊野, Reimondo Kumano).